lizobst/GTFS-Analyzer/README.md

 - Researchers and students analyzing transit systems
 - Community advocates seeking to understand local service

-**The gap:** No accessible tool exists for non-technical stakeholders to quickly analyze transit performance without writing code or purchasing expensive software.
+**The gap:** Few accessible tools exist for non-technical stakeholders to analyze transit performance without reliance on code or expensive software.

 ## Solution